Pasture-Raised Pork is better for your body.

 The dominant fat in pork, pasture-raised or not, is monounsaturated fat - the same fat found in abundance in avocado and olive oil that gives these foods a "heart healthy" designation.
 Monounsaturated fat

-When pigs are raised on pasture, with access to natural forage and plenty of sunshine, their meat and fat is also richer in micronutrients, particularly fat-soluble vitamins E and D, as well as minerals like selenium (read more here).
-As monogastric animals, like humans, pigs make vitamin D in their skin and in their fat when they’re exposed to sunlight, making pasture-raised pork particularly rich in vitamin D. (Read how you can optimize your vitamin D levels using sun exposure here.)
+When pigs are raised on pasture, with access to natural forage and plenty of sunshine, their meat and fat are also richer in micronutrients, particularly fat-soluble vitamins E and D, as well as minerals like selenium (1).
+As monogastric animals, like humans, pigs make vitamin D in their skin and in their fat when they're exposed to sunlight, making pasture-raised pork particularly rich in vitamin D.

-Further, pigs raised on pasture are not routinely given antibiotics or ractopamine, a feed additive that’s banned in 160 countries but used routinely in industrial US pork production.
-It was approved in the US after only a single study of six men, one of whom dropped out of the study because of heart problems (read it here).
-Scientists have recommended against using ractopamine, and drugs like it, in meat production owing to the potential hazard to human health it poses (source).
+Further, pigs raised on pasture are not routinely given antibiotics or ractopamine, a feed additive that's banned in 160 countries but used routinely in industrial US pork production.
+It was approved in the US after only a single study of six men, one of whom dropped out of the study because of heart problems (2).
+Scientists have recommended against using ractopamine, and drugs like it, in meat production owing to the potential hazard to human health it poses (3).

 Pasture-Raised Pork is better for pigs.